Camping and RVing – when it comes to either of these pastimes, they’re not necessarily mutually exclusive.

 These were mainly used by salespeople, performers, artists, and other people who needed to cover considerable distances between towns, then park up and sleep when they lost the light.

-Since the 1950s, the market has divided between RVs for recreational use and ones as mobile homes for a static living.
+Since the 1950s, the market has been divided between RVs for recreational use and ones as mobile homes for a static living.

 Read Also: RV Dump Station Cost